ninjawarriors/central-plugin-skeleton/README.md

-central-plugin-skeleton
+central-hook-skeleton
 ===========

-This is a hello world plugin for Central
+This is a hello world `hook:dashboard_notification` for Central

 Features
 --------